Be Happy (Rina Aiuchi album)

 Be Happy is the debut studio album by Japanese singer and songwriter Rina Aiuchi.
 It was released on 24 January 2001 by Giza Studio.
-The Eurobeat-sounded J-pop album has yielded four singles, including the Japan top 5 hit "Koi wa Thrill, Shock, Suspense".
+A Eurobeat-tinged J-pop album, Be Happy yielded four singles, including the Japan top 5 hit "Koi wa Thrill, Shock, Suspense".
 The album reached number 3 on the Oricon albums chart in its first week and charted for seven weeks.